 Something on your application may catch the employer’s eye.
 And, if you never hear from him or her again, that’s basically the worst thing that can happen when you apply.
 You will not know if you don’t put in the effort and try.

 We hit on this earlier in the quality-over-quantity section, but it is important to stand out when applying for jobs in tech or any other industry.
 Writing a carefully crafted cover letter is a great way to do that.
 Cover letters allow you the opportunity to tell your future boss who you are, what makes you tick and, perhaps most importantly, why you would be a great fit at the company.
 Doing that would be rather difficult if you were to simply utilize a cookie-cutter cover letter template.
 Be yourself and make the most of your cover letters.

 DO build your skill set

 Are you interested in breaking into the tech industry but worry that you do not quite have the skills or knowledge to start your new career?
 You might not be as far off as you perceive yourself to be.
-The IT programs at MTI College are crafted to prepare qualified candidates for the current tech job market.
+The IT programs at Campus, formerly known as MTI College, are crafted to prepare qualified candidates for the current tech job market.